 Central, thanks to its big second half, had four players post double figures.
 Marcus Hixenbaugh and Moss had 19 apiece.
-Summers added 13 and Oglesby finished with Hornets' 12U team shows the way for new organization By Steve Williams A new youth football organization that was created in the Carter community in July has completed its first season in the Knox Metro League.
+Summers added 13 and Oglesby finished with 10.
+Hornets' 12U team shows the way for new organization By Steve Williams A new youth football organization that was created in the Carter community in July has completed its first season in the Knox Metro League.
 Coach Bobby Stanton believes his 12U team, which has been very successful since many of its players started together in flag football, can be a "model" to follow in the new Hornet Youth Football Association.
-According to Stanton, the new organization was started with the intent to bridge the gap between youth and high school football programs by partnering with local schools to offer top notch facilities, equipment and instruction. program was developed by members of the Carter community and alum that include Suzannah Black Cannon (president), Adam Brown (vicepresident), Valerie Stanton Wilson (treasurer) Sara Henderson (secretary) and Ray Wynn (commissioner).
-In addition to Stanton's 12U team, the Hornet organization also had a 9U and 14U team this season.
-Next year the organization plans to expand its age groups in football and add cheerleading.
-Future plans also include adding other sports such as basketball, girls' softball and baseball.
-Stanton's Hornets went 7-0 in league play this season but were upset 35-34in double overtime by East Knoxville in the AFC 12U semifinals.
-Hornets have won over 80 games, a KMYFL title and numerous bowl games, plus had two undefeated regular seasons and three national level tournament championships, said Stan- This team has been led by a core group of players that have been together since those flag football days - Chandler Wilson, Elijah Cannon, Kash Aultom and Brody Blankenship.
+According to Stanton, the new organization was started with the intent to bridge the gap between youth and high school football programs by partnering with local schools to offer top notch facilities, equipment and instruction. developed by members of the Carter community and alum that include Suzannah Black Cannon (president), Adam Brown (vicepresident), Valerie Stanton Wilson (treasurer) Sara Henderson (secretary) and Ray Wynn (commissioner).
+In addition to Stanton's 12U team, the Hornet orga Over the years, these Hornets have won over 80 games, a KMYFL title and numerous bowl games, plus had two undefeated regular seasons and three national level tournament championships, said Stanton.
+This team has been led by a core group of players that have been together since those flag football days - Chandler Wilson, Elijah Cannon, Kash Aultom and Brody Blankenship.
 The squad's original coaches are all still in place as well.
-The longtime Carter Youth Football Association (CYFA), under the direction of commissioner Melvin Burns, had a 6U flag, 7U, 9U, 10U and 11U team this season.